KurtWang818/python/pythonFinal/README.md

 #1. collect_data.py:

   The collect_data.py file is the file that read the flight data and get the useful columns as dataframe and write the dataframe into a new csv file for futher analysis.
+When executing this file, just run **python collect_data.py** and the useful data will be           collected and saved into csv files.

   It first reads "UniqueCarrier", "Origin", "Dest" columns and write the results to a new csv file called carrierOriginDest.csv.